LoL accounts restocked

 • Nothing Stored

-No login, no OAuth, no game account connection.
+No login, no password, no game account connection.
 You type a summoner name, you see the number.
 Nothing is saved on our side.

 What Is My MMR and Why It Matters